jIAPS Article Contest 2023 is now closed.

 Do you love to write?
 Put your writing skills to the test for the chance to win a free place at ICPS 2023 Philippines!
 Your article will also be published in jIAPS 2023, the journal of IAPS.
 The runner-ups will receive certificates and a small prize.

-All you have to do is write a physics related article, in 500-700 words.
-It could be about a particular physics experiment; a weird new (or old) theoretical concept; research that’s going on at your department; or even some research that you worked on yourself.
+All you have to do is write a physics related article of 600-800 words.
+It could be about a particular physics experiment, a weird new (or old) theoretical concept, research at your department or even some research that you worked on yourself.

-To improve your chances of winning, we strongly recommend that you read this jIAPS Guide.
+To improve your chances of winning, we recommend that you read the jIAPS Submission Guidelines.
+There is also the jIAPS Guide from 2019.
 Even if you don’t win the big prize, you still have the chance to have your article printed in jIAPS, or posted on the website.
-So there’s nothing to lose!

 - You must also submit a PDF version of your article.